 These improvements are a much-needed refresh to the game’s core premise, and alongside that, more of an emphasis has gone into ‘reading’ a scene.
 You now have to really look at the details of a scenario instead of relying on the words to tell you what's important.
 You had to do this in the first game, but often you could get by with the word soup you were given, but here thoughoughly inspecting a scene is vital to solving the game's many mysteries.
 A trail of blood might reveal the final movements of a victim, an ink stain on someone’s fingers linking them to a hastily written note, traces of mud on a pair of well-worn boots - these observations are more vital in this sequel.
 I almost wish there was a magnifying glass feature so you could zoom in on parts of the scene to get a closer look at the details.

 But the best additions are the fill-in-the-blank puzzle paragraphs between chapters.
 These were my favourite parts of the demo and they continue to be a highlight in the full game, cleverly summarising the game's events up to that point.
 If you're someone who often misses subtle story beats (guilty) these all-encompassing end-of-chapter puzzles are great at keeping you at pace with the story.
-I would miss major story queues in The Case of the Golden Idol, usually because I had overlooked important details or subtle visual clues.
+I would miss major story cues in The Case of the Golden Idol, usually because I had overlooked important details or subtle visual clues.
 This is less likely to happen in The Rise of the Golden Idol and it's all thanks to these puzzles.

 While these uber puzzles help you have a firm grasp on the story, wow are they difficult - but in a good way!
 A majority of the game's fill-in-the-blanks will have a handful of words already present, but in these puzzles, you're starting with barely any words, hardly enough to string a sentence together.
 All the information you need is embedded somewhere in the game's cryptic scenes and riddles of dialogue, but you’ll also have to make some ‘read between the lines’ inferences.
 The handy hint system has returned from the first game in the game’s scenarios, if you need a nudge in the right direction.
 Sure, they’re challenging but they really help streamline a story tangled in depravity and deception, not to mention great for getting the brain cogs whirling.